759 Store: History

 The first 759 store opened in Kwai Chung Plaza on 7 July 2010.
-Following this, 11 branches in Hong Kong and 90 branches in total were opened by July 2012.
+Following this, 11 branches were opened around Hong Kong.
+A membership scheme offers members a flat discount on undiscounted items.
 Between one-third and two-thirds of 759 Store's products are imported from Japan.
-759 Store has also expanded into other places, such as Korea, Taiwan, and Europe.
-As it expanded, it imported more items from different places like Taiwan and Korea.
-A membership scheme offers members further discounts.
+759 Store has also expanded to other places, including Korea, Taiwan, and Europe.
+As it expanded, it started to source more items from the places that it had expanded to, like Taiwan and Korea.

 Expansion was rapid.
+By July 2012, 90 branches in total had been opened.
 At the end of 2012, the chain operated more than 120 convenience stores in Hong Kong.
 A year later there were 160, and by 2016 the number totalled 290.
 However, lower numbers of tourists and high rents led to losses and a cut back to around 190 stores in the city by 2018, focusing on residential areas, which narrowed the deficits.

 The company announced that in December 2013 it would open a 759 Store Household Market, selling household goods and small appliances.
-The company also operates two 759 Store Supermarket stores (with five planned to open in January 2014), selling groceries and household items.
+The company also operates two 759 Store supermarkets, selling groceries and household items (with five planned to be open in January 2014).

 On the founder's death in August 2018, the stock doubled in value on the first day's trading, in expectation of restructuring, or a possible merger or takeover.
 However, Tang Fung-kwan, who was quickly appointed Chairwoman (of CEC International), said that there were no plans to sell or any need to raise funds, and that she would continue to pursue Lam's "mission to turn around the company", with the backing of Lam's family, who remain majority shareholders.